Logo

 Pierre Trudeau soon announced his intention to resign as Liberal Party leader and favoured Donald Macdonald to be his successor.

-The Liberal caucus, along with friends and advisers persuaded Pierre Trudeau to stay on as leader and fight the election, with Pierre Trudeau's main impetus being the upcoming referendum on Quebec sovereignty.
+The Liberal caucus, along with friends and advisors, persuaded Pierre Trudeau to stay on as leader and fight the election, with Pierre Trudeau's main impetus being the upcoming referendum on Quebec sovereignty.

-The first challenge Pierre Trudeau faced upon re-election was the May 20,1980 Quebec referendum on Quebec sovereignty, called by the Parti Quebecois government under Rene Levesque.
+The first challenge Pierre Trudeau faced upon re-election was the 1980 Quebec sovereignty referendum, called by the Parti Quebecois government of Rene Levesque.

 Pierre Trudeau immediately initiated federal involvement in the referendum, reversing the Clark government's policy of leaving the issue to the Quebec Liberals and Claude Ryan.